On an Index Theorem of Chang, Weinberger and Yu: The Maximal Roe Algebra

 Yu's theorem states that the $K$-theory groups of the localisation algebra are isomorphic to the locally finite $K$-homology groups. \begin{theorem}[\cite{QR}*{Theorem.\ 3.4}] Let $X$ be a locally compact metric space and suppose $C^*_{L,\maxi}(X)$ is defined using a very ample representation.
 Then the local index map $\ind_L\colon K^{lf}_*(X) \rightarrow K_*(C^*_{L,\maxi}(X))$ of \cite{QR}*{Definition 2.4} is an isomorphism.
 Furthermore, the diagram

 is commutative.
-Here $\mu$ denotes the index map $K^{lf}_*(X)\cong K_{*+1}(\frac{D^*_{\maxi}(X)}{C^*_{\maxi}(X)}) \rightarrow K_*(C^*_{\maxi}(X))$. \end{theorem} \begin{proof} In \cite{QR}*{Theorem.\ 3.4} the theorem is proven for the reduced localisation algebra and uses the isomorphism $K_{*+1}(\frac{D_{\red}^*(X)}{C_{\red}^*(X)}) \cong K^{lf}_*(X)$.
+Here $\mu$ denotes the index map $K^{lf}_*(X)\cong K_{*+1}(\frac{D^*_{\maxi}(X)}{C^*_{\maxi}(X)}) \rightarrow K_*(C^*_{\maxi}(X))$. \end{theorem} \begin{proof} First note that the local index map as defined in \cite{QR} can be defined analogously in the maximal case.
+In \cite{QR}*{Theorem.\ 3.4} the theorem is proven for the reduced localisation algebra and uses the isomorphism $K_{*+1}(\frac{D_{\red}^*(X)}{C_{\red}^*(X)}) \cong K^{lf}_*(X)$.
 However, Corollary~\ref{maxpaschke} states that the isomorphism still holds if we replace the reduced Roe and structure algebra with the maximal ones.
 Thus, the argument of \cite{QR} can be used literally. \end{proof} Having the above theorem in mind, we will, from now on, use the notation $K^L_*(X)$ for the group $K_*(C^*_{L,\maxi}(X))$.
 Given a closed subset $Y$ of $X$, we are now going to define the relative $K$-homology groups using localisation algebras and discuss the existence of a long exact sequence for pairs.
-Chang, Weinberger and Yu define the relative groups by using a concrete very ample representation.
+Chang, Weinberger and Yu define the relative groups by using a concrete very ample representation, which we will now describe.